-The 2021 Honda Odyssey minivan comes in LX, EX, EX-L, EX-L Navi/RES, Touring and Elite trim levels.
+The 2021 Honda Odyssey minivan comes in LX, EX, EX-L, Touring, and Elite trim levels.

-LX (est. $32,000, plus destination charge) has 18-in wheels, LED headlights, rear privacy glass, automatic climate control, push-button start, power-adjustable front seats (8-way driver, 4-way passenger), cloth upholstery, forward-collision warning with automatic emergency braking, lane-keeping assist, blind spot monitoring, rear cross-traffic alert, adaptive cruise control, a convex “conversation mirror” for keeping an eye on rear passengers, two USB ports (both in the front) and a 7-speaker sound system with a 5-in color display, auxiliary audio jack and Bluetooth.
+LX ($31,790, plus destination charge) has 18-in wheels, LED headlights, rear privacy glass, automatic climate control, push-button start, power-adjustable front seats (8-way driver, 4-way passenger), cloth upholstery, forward-collision warning with automatic emergency braking, lane-keeping assist, blind-spot monitoring, rear cross-traffic alert, adaptive cruise control, a convex “conversation mirror” for keeping an eye on rear passengers, two USB ports (both in the front) and a 7-speaker sound system with a 5-in color display, auxiliary audio jack, and Bluetooth.

-EX-L (est. $40,000) adds a sunroof, powered lift gate, acoustic windshield, first- and second-row leather upholstery, third-row vinyl upholstery, driver’s-seat memory functions, leather-wrapped steering wheel, self-dimming rearview mirror, and two additional USB ports in the second row.
+EX-L ($38,460) adds a sunroof, powered liftgate, acoustic windshield, first- and second-row leather upholstery, third-row vinyl upholstery, driver’s-seat memory functions, leather-wrapped steering wheel, self-dimming rearview mirror, and two additional USB ports in the second row.

-EX-L Navi/RES (est. $43,000) includes a navigation system and a rear-seat entertainment system that employs a 10.2-in ceiling-mounted screen, Blu-Ray player, HDMI input, built-in streaming apps and the CabinTalk in-car communication system that pipes the voices of those up front into the back (including through the RES wireless headphones).
+Touring ($42,500) includes a navigation system and a rear-seat entertainment system, front/rear parking sensors, 19-in alloy wheels, third-row sunshades, Wi-Fi, CabinWatch rear-row camera system, and the CabinTalk in-car communication system that pipes the voices of those up front into the back.

 The National Highway Traffic Safety Administration (NHTSA) has given the Odyssey its maximum 5-star scores for overall, front and side protection.
 The Insurance Institute for Highway Safety (IIHS) makes the Odyssey a Top Safety Pick after earning top scores in all crash tests, plus crash prevention technology and LATCH ease of use.